Loss of smell (anosmia)

 What is anosmia?

-Anosmia is the complete loss of sense of smell.
-Depending on the cause, anosmia can be temporary or permanent.
-Loss of smell has a significant impact on quality of life
+Anosmia is the medical term for the complete loss of sense of smell.
+Hyposmia is a reduction in the sense of smell.
+Depending on the cause, anosmia can be temporary or permanent, which can have a significant impact on your quality of life.

-Some people with anosmia will add more salt to bland foods to elevate flavours, but this can be a problem if you have high blood pressure or kidney disease.
+Some people with anosmia will add more salt to bland foods to elevate flavours, which can also be a problem if you have high blood pressure or kidney disease.

-Having a good sense of smell is also critical in keeping yourself safe, for example, in cases of detecting spoiled foods, smoke or gas leaks.
+Having a good sense of smell also plays a critical role in keeping yourself safe, for example, in cases of detecting spoiled foods, smoke or gas leaks.

-If anosmia is long-lasting, it’s important to identify the cause and initiate treatment so that you can keep yourself safe and well.
+If you’re affected by anosmia, it’s important to seek medical help to identify the cause and initiate treatment so you can keep yourself safe, well and happy.

 Anosmia is a common side effect of many conditions that cause irritation and congestion in the nose, such as: